geo-frontend/nlmaps/examples/README.md

 Notice how now we have included `nlmaps-leaflet.iife.js` instead of `nlmaps.iife.js`.
 Also, the code to create a layer is slightly different since we are not using the `nlmaps` wrapper package which automatically creates a map for us.

+#### Add a geolocator control
-4. The `nlmaps` library also has a geolocator feature which centers the map on the user's location.
+The `nlmaps` library also has a geolocator feature which centers the map on the user's location.
 Let's add it to our two files.
 In `index.html`, edit the file as follows.
 Add the following line after the second `<script>` line, the one which loads `nlmaps.iife.js`:

     <script src="https://rawgit.com/kadaster/nlmaps/master/dist/nlmaps-geolocator.iife.js"></script>